ibrahimmalii/product-system/README.md

 php artisan migrate --seed
 ```

-Then visit the product-system.test/login and login with the following credentials:
+Then login with the following credentials at http://localhost/api/login:

 ```
 Email:george@example.com
 Password:password
 ```

 Then start to use the application end points.